 Grit: Self-Control and Perseverance

 The current model of grit, where one uses the executive function, dominated by the pre-frontal cortex, to exert self-control and perseverance comes at a cost over time, as it degrades mental flexibility, causing stress from the failure to achieve goals.
-Pre-frontal cortex actions consume a lot of energy and by not developing emotional qualities such as compassion, gratitude and pride to shore up self-control and perseverance, we are not fully utilising all the tools available to us for long term success.
+Pre-frontal cortex actions consume a lot of energy and by not developing emotional qualities such as compassion, gratitude, and pride to shore up self-control and perseverance, we are not fully using all the tools available to us for long term success.
 Gratitude increases trustworthiness.
-It engenders individuals to be more honest.
-Compassion has similar traits with the addition of providing a sense of purpose and the ability to make a difference.
-Pride, in helping thee tribe, increases diligence and motivation by admiration.
+It enables individuals to be more honest.
+Compassion has similar traits, providing a sense of purpose and the ability to be effective.
+Compassion to oneself is also a principal factor in long term sustainability of grit as one is more forgiving of self-made errors and mistakes, which lessens internal self-criticism.
+Pride, in helping the tribe, increases diligence and motivation by admiration.
 By making these emotional traits the foundation of one’s self-control and perseverance, in conjunction with the executive function, one builds a more robust model for grit.

 From David DeSteno: Emotional Success (2018)